awsdocs/aws-kms-developer-guide/doc_source/services-et.md

 If you choose server\-side encryption, you are allowing Amazon S3 to perform all encryption and decryption of files on your behalf\.
 You can configure Amazon S3 to use one of three different master keys to protect the unique data key used to encrypt your file:
 + The Amazon S3 master key, a key that is owned and managed by AWS
-+ The AWS\-managed CMK for Amazon S3, a master key that is owned by your account but managed by AWS
++ The AWS managed CMK for Amazon S3, a master key that is owned by your account but managed by AWS
-+ Any customer\-managed CMK that you create by using AWS KMS
++ Any customer managed CMK that you create by using AWS KMS

 You can request encryption and the master key you want by using the Amazon S3 console or the appropriate Amazon S3 APIs\.
 For more information about how Amazon S3 performs encryption, see [Protecting Data Using Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

-When you use an AWS KMS CMK as the master key \(the AWS\-managed CMK for Amazon S3 in your account or a customer\-managed CMK\) to protect the input file, Amazon S3 and AWS KMS interact in the following manner:
+When you use an AWS KMS CMK as the master key \(the AWS managed CMK for Amazon S3 in your account or a customer managed CMK\) to protect the input file, Amazon S3 and AWS KMS interact in the following manner:

 1. Amazon S3 requests a plaintext data key and a copy of the data key encrypted under the specified CMK\.